Long Sutton, Somerset

-Long Sutton is a village and civil parish in Somerset, England, situated 4 mi south of Somerton in the South Somerset district.
+Long Sutton is a village and civil parish in Somerset, England, situated 4 mi south of Somerton.
 The village has a population of 833.

 The village of Long Sutton has a village green with a lime tree at each corner and a chestnut tree in the centre.
 The Devonshire Arms Hotel is at one end of the green and at the other are the school and Holy Trinity church, dating from 1493.
 The village is made up of two hamlets, Knole at one end and Upton at the other.

 The Reading to Taunton line railway runs under the bridge at Upton and at one time certain trains stopped at Long Sutton and Pitney Halt, as it was called until its closure in the early 1960s.
 The bridge over the River Yeo is medieval in origin, but was probably reshaped in the 18th century.

 History

 There is evidence of Roman occupation throughout the parish.
 It was recorded in the Domesday Book as Sutone.
 The parish of Long Sutton was part of the hundred of Somerton.

 The manor was given by King Alfred to his Athelney Abbey and was held by the abbey until the dissolution of the monasteries in 1539.
 In 1600 it was bought by Sir John Spencer, who was previously the Lord Mayor of London.
 It was later part of the estates of the Duke of Devonshire, who dispersed it in 1919.

 Until the 20th century agriculture remained the main industry.
 The population has remained between 800 and 1,000 from about 1800.